PaulApivat/thai_map_factory/README.md

 Creating a PRTR is a powerful systems leverage point.
 We introduce information to the system, establishing negative feedback loops at a faster pace.
 We can alter polluting behaviors.

+**Goal**: Build a proxy PRTR dataset for Thailand

+**Prototype**: Visualizing the location of all 70+ K factories in Thailand under "factory" and "chemical" and other substances from Google Places API.
+Juxtapose with AQI data.
+Talk to Thai Clean Air Network reps about progress made on PRTR.
+The assumptions to test are, whether we can access Google Places API locate factories visually on a map.
+Juxtapose, with AQI - get feedback from domain experts.

+> Google Places API
+> Transform & Clean data
+> Visualize in R {maps} package
+> Get some feedback from Thai Clean Air Network / Circular Design Lab ([meetup](https://www.facebook.com/events/264907715194533?acontext=%7B%22source%22%3A%2229%22%2C%22ref_notif_type%22%3A%22plan_user_invited%22%2C%22action_history%22%3A%22null%22%7D&notif_id=1615958630995084&notif_t=plan_user_invited&ref=notif))

 ### Phase 2

 ## Code, Libraries and Resources Used